 Sometimes one chromosome may be attached to another chromosome improperly and be rearranged.
 This is called a chromosome translocation, and can be a perfectly normal finding or can cause signs and symptoms.
 Rearrangements between chromosome 2q33.1 and other chromosomes have rarely been reported.
 If the rearrangement breaks are located within the SATB2 it could also “break” the gene and make it not work properly.

-Mutations (Misspellings) of the SATB2 gene have been reported in a several patients making this the second most frequent cause of SAS.
+Mutations (Misspellings) of the SATB2 gene have been reported in a several patients.
+The majority of individuals with SAS have mutations .
 There are different types of mutations, also called pathogenic variants.
-Some examples from patients enrolled in Dr. Zarate’s study are provided below:
+Some examples are provided below: